-Originally created by Apollo Mold to accompany Aunt Chick’s Cookie Cutter Sets in the 1970’s.
+Originally created by Apollo Mold to accompany Aunt Chick’s Cookie Cutter Sets in the 1970s.
 It’s named No-Fail because every time you make it your cookies will come out looking great.
 Easy to make and even easier to eat!
 This recipe is sweet and easily stands on its own without any extra frostings.
-Great recipe to use for when you have to make lots of holiday cookies!
+A great recipe to use for when you have to make lots of holiday cookies!

 - 1 cup shortening